26 Mar 2015

 The recent white rhino airlift conducted by Ezemvelo KZN Wildlife was an amazing sight to see.
-The Hluhluwe conservation volunteers Tieran Freedman, Tom Wilkie, Debora Studer, Ann DePuy and Sindhuja Sunder were lucky enough to witness the event.
+The Hluhluwe conservation volunteers Tieran Freedman, Tom Wilkie, Debora Studer, Ann DePuy and Sindhuja Sunder were lucky enough to witness the event which took place in South Africa.

 Game capture and relocation is done for the benefit of the species and to ensure the strength of future bloodlines.
 It is a complex procedure and is only done when absolutely necessary.